Market Bosworth: Town centre

 The town centre has many historic buildings.
 In the corner of the Market Place are two cottages, known as the Rose and Thistle Cottages, named to confirm the link of the Dixie family to England and Scotland.
 The town also has three churches, Anglican, Catholic and Free Churches.

 Parks and recreation

 Market Bosworth Country Park and Bosworth Water Park (Lakeside Lodges) offer outside recreation.
 The site of the Battle of Bosworth is a few miles south of the town.
-Market Bosworth was previously served by the Ashby and Nuneaton Joint Railway which is now the heritage Battlefield Line Railway and runs at weekends from Shackerstone, via Market Bosworth station to Shenton.
+Market Bosworth was previously served by the Ashby and Nuneaton Joint Railway, which is now the heritage Battlefield Line Railway and runs at weekends from Shackerstone, via Market Bosworth station to Shenton.
 The Ashby Canal runs adjacent to the railway and is served by Bosworth Marina with moorings for 150 boats.

-There is an hourly bus service to Leicester.
+There is an hourly bus service to Leicester, known as the 153.

+The LC6 service stops in Market Bosworth as it runs between Ibstock and Hinckley.
+As well as the LC12, which runs between Measham and Witherley.